-When you are young, you are tolerant, friendly, and light-minded.
+When you are young, you are friendly and light-minded.
 The quantity of your friends is more important than the quality.
-You prefer the cheerful and the interesting friends who like going out.
+You prefer being surrounded by people who like going out.
 When you grow up, you become more aware of fake friends.

-Fake friends insult and belittle you.
-They make you feel bad about yourself.
-They often criticize you and see only your faults.
+People who insult and belittle you are not your real friends.
+They cause your low self-esteem.
+They often criticize you and find only your faults.
 Why?
-They feel bad about themselves, and they attempt to make themselves seem better if they belittle you.
+They feel bad about themselves, and they try to make themselves seem better if they belittle you.
 Instead of being angry with them, you should avoid them.
 You are not guilty of their low self-confidence.

-What’s more, they can’t accept themselves as they are deep inside.
+They also can’t accept themselves as they are deep inside.
 It is not surprising they can’t accept you either.
-They won’t be happy if you improve yourself.
-They will be jealous of you.
+Too often, they get jealous if you improve yourself.

 As a conclusion, you should ask yourself whether you need these fake friends in your life.
-Do you see how they make you feel unhappy?
+Do you realize how they make you unhappy?
 They are ruining your life.
 Surround yourself with better people who will help you improve yourself.

 2. They Hold You Back From Achieving Your Goals

-Real friends will advise you on how to reach your goals.
-They will be happy with your success.
+Real friends will tell you how to reach your goals.
 Your success will be their success, too.
-They will support you if you have problems as you move forward.
-They won't discourage you.
+They will support you if you have problems, and won't discourage you.
 They won't tell you you're not capable of reaching your goals.

-Fake friends won't help you achieve your goals.
-They won't listen to you when you talk about your ambitions or they will try to discourage you.
-They won't be happy with your success.
-Soon, you'll stop sharing your accomplishments.
+On the other hand, fake friends won't help you achieve your goals.
+They won't listen to you when you talk about your ambitions.
+They won't celebrate your success.
+Soon, you'll stop sharing your accomplishments with them.

-Do you realize that they are overly competitive with you?
-From tests to relationships to other aspects of your life, your fake friends will strive to outdo you.
+Are they competitive?
+Try to figure out what their goals are.
+From job to relationships to other aspects of your life, your fake friends sometimes will strive to outdo you.

-In conclusion, if you want to succeed, you should avoid people who hold you back from achieving your goals.
-If you want to improve your life, you should surround yourself with the right people.
+If you want to succeed, you should avoid people who hold you back from achieving your goals.
+If you want to be happier, you should find better company.

 3. Fake Friends Gossip About You

-“Blessed is he who expects nothing, for he shall never be disappointed.”— Alexander Pope
+“Blessed is he who expects nothing, for he shall never be disappointed.”

 4. They Make You Feel Guilty

 Do you feel like your friends suck your energy?
-Do you know to recognize the guilt-trippers?
-Almost everyone has had to deal with a manipulative friend.
+Do you know to spot the guilt-trippers?
+Almost everyone has had to deal with manipulative friends.
 These people pretend to have your best interest at heart, all the while using guilt to get what they want from you.
-They can play the victim, making you seem to be the one who caused a problem which they began.
-Manipulative people prey on your sensibilities, your emotional sensitivity, and especially your conscientiousness.
+They can play the victim, making you seem to be the one who caused the problem which they began.
+Manipulative friends prey on your sensibilities, your emotional sensitivity, and your conscientiousness.

-What is important is they don’t care about you.
-They care about what you can do for them.
-They feel like you owe them something.
+They don’t care about you.
+They care only about what you can do for them.
 If you have a friend who is bringing up past events like helping you through a difficult time, it isn’t a real friendship.

-“Life is too short to spend time with people who suck the happiness out of you.”— Steve Maraboli
+“Life is too short to spend time with people who suck the happiness out of you.”

 5. They Will Try to Ruin Your Relationships

-Do you have a friend who usually criticizes your partner?
+Do you have a friend who criticizes your partner?
 Do you have a friend who doesn't listen to you when you talk about your romantic moments in a relationship?
-Do you feel your friendship starts to go downhill when you are happy?

-Your fake friends are jealous of you, especially if you are much happier than them.
+Your fake friendship goes downhill when your life is going great.
+Your fake friends get jealous if you are much happier than they are.
 They believe they deserve better than you.
-They will feel happy when you break up with your partner.
-Moreover, they will try to ruin your relationship.
+They will celebrate when you break up with your partner.
+Fake friends also will try to ruin your relationship.
 Will you let them ruin your life?

-In conclusion, soon or later, you will realize life is not like a fairy-tale.
+Sooner or later, you will realize life is not like a fairy-tale.
 If you treat other people well, it doesn't mean they will treat you well too.
 You should accept people as they are because you can't change anyone.
 It is hard enough to change yourself, so just imagine how hard it is to change someone else.
 Love is acceptance.
-If you can't accept somebody, you should stop hanging out with her or him, especially if they are not trustworthy.
+If you can't accept somebody, you should stop hanging out with him, especially if he is not trustworthy.
+Save your relationships!

 It is hard to find someone who will deserve your trust.
-You must be careful.
-Your life will be much happier if you avoid fake friends because they can ruin your life.
+You should be careful.
+Your life will be much happier if you avoid fake friends that are ruining your life.
 You deserve happiness and peace.